 A supplier of milk to Coca-Cola's Fairlife milk brand has cut ties with two farms in Arizona after an investigation by Animal Recovery Mission last year found what the group called "egregious and frequent" animal cruelty.
-The findings were made
+The findings were made public on Feb.
+26 as part of a lawsuit filed in California district court alleging Fairlife also polluted nearby waterways.

-- ARM's six-month investigation revealed abuse from employees, including top managers, with animals being hit, dragged, whipped, shot, shoved, force-fed and chained at Rainbow Valley and Butterfield Dairy farms in Buckeye, Arizona. - In a statement, Fairlife said the dairy offering has "zero tolerance for animal abuse," adding that supplier United Dairymen of Arizona "has suspended delivery of milk from these facilities" to all of its customers.
+ARM's six-month investigation revealed abuse from employees, including top managers, with animals being hit, dragged, whipped, shot, shoved, force-fed and chained at Rainbow Valley and Butterfield Dairy farms in Buckeye, Arizona.

+In a statement, Fairlife said the dairy offering has "zero tolerance for animal abuse," adding that supplier United Dairymen of Arizona "has suspended delivery of milk from these facilities" to all of its customers.
 The brand added it operates as a milk processor and does not own farms or cows, though it requires its suppliers to follow "stringent" animal welfare standards.